-Geological field investigations
+Geological field investigations in stage 3

-In winter 2015/2016 Nagra initiated 3D-seismic investigations in the two proposed siting regions Zürich Nordost (as an amendment to an already existing 3D-seismic pattern from 1997/1998) and Jura Ost.
-Since such investigations are non-destructive with respect to the intended host rock and its confining units, no federal licensing is required.
-In view of the upcoming result of ENSI's review, Nagra decided to also initiate 3D-seismic investigations in the siting region of Nördlich Lägern in winter 2016/2017.
-Both seismic campaigns could be completed successfully (with more than 95% of the land owners accepting data acquisition on their estate).
-The processing and interpretation of the large datasets is still ongoing.
+In winter 2015/2016 Nagra initiated 3D-seismic investigations in the two proposed siting regions Zürich Nordost (completing an already existing 3D-seismic pattern from 1997/1998) and Jura Ost.
+Since seismic investigations are non-destructive with respect to the intended host rock and its confining units, no federal licensing is required for their accomplishment.
+In awareness of the result of ENSI's review on Nagra's stage 2 proposal (see above), Nagra also initiated 3D-seismic investigations in the siting region of Nördlich Lägern in winter 2016/2017.
+Both seismic campaigns were completed successfully (with more than 95 % of the landowners accepting data acquisition on their estate).
+Reports on how these large datasets were processed and the seismic data interpreted will be published in 2024.

-In addition to their seismic investigations, Nagra submitted 23 licence applications for drilling operations, covering a depth range between 800 and 1400 m and therefore penetrating the future host rock and confining units.
+In addition to their seismic investigations, Nagra submitted a total of 23 licence applications for deep boreholes, covering all remaining siting regions and a depth range between 800 and 1400 m to collect samples and data on the future host rock and its confining units.
 Applications included 8 drilling sites in each of the siting regions of Zürich Nordost and Jura Ost and 7 sites in Nördlich Lägern.
-Borehole locations are planned to be mostly situated around the proposed disposal perimeters (Figure 7).
-All licence applications were assessed by the FOE, the Federal Offices for the Environment, for Spatial Development and ENSI and were subject to public consultation including cantonal authorities.
+In the drilling programme, it was intended that the decision on where to place the next borehole in a siting region would be dependent on the results of the previous drilling site.
+Borehole locations were selected based on an initial interpretation of part of the processed seismic data; drilling sites are mostly situated around the proposed disposal perimeters (Figure 8).
+Nagra announced to proceed with drilling until sufficient evidence would be gathered to eventually select the site.